Franklin County

 4.)
 Fostering Achievement Network

-Current or former foster youth who are currently enrolled in The Ohio State University can contact Cloe to join this program.
-Founded and directed by a former foster youth, FAN provides academic, financial, leadership and mentoring opportunities.
+Current or former foster youth who are currently enrolled in The Ohio State University can contact Chaka Wilson to join this program.
+Founded and designed by former foster youth, FAN provides academic, financial, leadership and mentoring opportunities.

 5.)
 Ohio Reach